Filip Panjeskovic

-Filip Panjeskovic (born 16 January 2003) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club Hillerød.
+Filip Panjeskovic (born 16 January 2003) is a Danish professional footballer who plays as a centre-back.

 Club career

 Lyngby

 Born in Hillerød, Panjeskovic played youth football for Hillerød Fodbold and attended folkeskole at Hillerødsholmskolen.
 In 2017, he moved to the Lyngby Boldklub youth academy.

 He made his Danish Superliga debut for Lyngby on 8 July 2020 in a game against SønderjyskE.
 In October 2020, Panjeskovic suffered a season-ending knee injury.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.

 On 28 May 2022, Lyngby Boldklub announced that Panjeskovic's expiring contract would not be extended, making him a free agent after the 2021–22 season.

 Hillerød

 Panjeskovic returned to his former club Hillerød prior to the 2022–23 season, the club's inaugural season in the 1st Division after winning promotion.
 He made his debut on 30 July 2022, coming on as a half-time substitute for Lucas Lykkegaard in a 5–1 loss to SønderjyskE.

+Panjeskovic left Hillerød at the end of the 2023–24 season.